 Taking Time Off Work

 Whether it is workplace burnout or a full-blown bout of depression or anxiety, you will have to decide whether or not to take time off work to recover.
-For both your physical and mental health, your workplace insurance policy and any available compensation will become important while you navigate a new career path or contemplate returning to work.
-According to information from insurance provider Cerity, some common work-related injuries include vision problems (as a result of poor lighting and computer screens) and musculoskeletal conditions like Carpal tunnel syndrome and tendonitis (as a result of bad ergonomics and poorly fitted workstations).
+Work can impact our physical health, too, which might require taking some time off.
+Common work-related injuries include vision problems (as a result of poor lighting and computer screens) and musculoskeletal conditions like Carpal tunnel syndrome and tendonitis (as a result of bad ergonomics and poorly fitted workstations).
 Then, of course, you have the prevalent phenomenon of work-related back pain.
 Unfortunately, there are many aspects of office life and office design that may contribute to an illness or health condition, making it necessary to take time off work to recover.

-However, you will also need to ensure you are fit enough to return to work, which your workplace insurance plan can help with.
+However, you will also need to ensure you are fit enough to return to work.
 Many workplace policies will include mental health cover including counselling or therapy sessions.
 In your time off, take advantage of these sessions with a therapist to try and assess what you feel returning to your place of work, and whether you will be able to do so comfortably.